Who we are

 Clinico administrative coordinator

-She has a Bachelor of Science (nursing) from the Laval University (1991) and a Master of Science (nursing administration option) from the Montreal University (2009).
-Selected for the MSSS national program on social services and health leader development, completed in February 2020.
 She has been part of the the McGll University Health Centre for 29 years as a nurse, a nursing manager in a care unit (neurosciences) and to this day as a clinico administrative coordinator working in cancer care at the MUHC since 2019.

 My name is Amanda and I am the Coordinator for the Sarcoma Clinic.
 I am here to guide you from your first appointment until your surgery.
 My role is to ensure that you have everything you need in terms of scans (CT, MRI, Ultrasounds, Biopsy, Etc) and that a follow up appointment is booked with your surgeon in a timely manner.